geoffsweeney/wine-recommender/memory-bank/mvp_plan.md

 ### 5. Implement Basic User Interface (Without Conversation History)

 **Goal:** Provide a simple interface for users to interact with the recommendation system, focusing on a single request/response cycle.
 Conversation history is planned separately.
+**Note:** The Conversation History feature has been implemented as a related plan.

-**Status:** Remaining
+**Status:** Completed

 **Detailed Steps:**

-- Create a new frontend page (e.g., in the `src/app` directory if using Next.js App Router, or `src/pages` if using Pages Router) with a text input field and a button.
+- Created a basic frontend page ([`src/index.html`](src/index.html)) with a text input field and a button.
-- Implement logic to capture user input from the text field.
+- Implemented logic to capture user input from the text field.
 - On button click, send a POST request with the user input (formatted as a recommendation request body) to the `/api/recommendations` endpoint.
 - Display the recommendation received in the API response on the page.